ay-lab/DiffHiChIP/README.md

 DiffHiChIP
 =============

-Statistically significant differential loops between two conditions / categories for HiChIP (and other compatible 3C protocols like PLAC-seq, ChIA-PET, or Hi-C) data.
+Framework to detect statistically significant differential loops between two conditions / categories for HiChIP (and other compatible 3C protocols like PLAC-seq, ChIA-PET, or Hi-C) data.

 DiffHiChIP is now published at Cell Reports Methods (https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(25)00250-4)